darwinanddavis/DataPortfolio/meta.md

 Consumer-resource disease transmission model of parasite loading on nutrient cycling in ecosystems as a spatial individual-based model of resources, host populations, and disease vector populations.

 The project aims to predict how resource biomass uptake and release by infected and non-infected host populations varies under a disease mosaic landscape.
-Disease patches in the landscape are driven by feedback between modes and rates of disease transmission and costs of parasite occurrence and nutrient deposit in space and time.
+Disease patches in the landscape are driven by feedback between modes and rates of disease transmission and costs of parasite transmission rates and nutrient deposit in space and time.

 [Link to project page.](http://htmlpreview.github.io/?https://raw.githubusercontent.com/darwinanddavis/LECWorkingGroup/master/tictactoe.html)